Oculus Native Spatializer for Unity

 - Exploring Oculus Native Spatializer with the Sample Scene

-To get started, we recommend opening the supplied demonstration scene RedBallGreenBall, which provides a simple introduction to OSNP resources and examples of how what the spatializer sounds like.
+Describes the RedBallGreenBall scene example, which provides a simple introduction to OSNP resources and examples of how what the spatializer sounds like.

 - Applying Spatialization